chaoticReason/MyWebApp/README.md

 - maven-project-info-reports-plugin;
 - maven-pmd-plugin.

-In the developed web application user inputs a file name and loads information from it to a table with products.
-If the file doesn't exist, user will be redirected to an error page.
+In the developed web application user inputs a file, then loads information from it to a table.
+If the file doesn't exist, user will see error page.

 Here is an index.jsp.